 Paying out dividends and Refundable Dividend Tax On Hand (RDTOH)

-Currently, it is possible if you have a corporation making over $500K to pay the General Corp Tax rate on some earned income and give lower taxed eligible dividends from that portion of income.
-At the same time it was possible to have that eligible dividend dispersal to trigger the ability to a give tax-free dividend from the Refundable Dividend Tax On Hand (RDTOH) account of the CCPC resulting in an overall lower tax-rate on the dividend.
+Currently, it is possible if you have a corporation making over $500K to pay the General Corp Tax rate on some earned income.
+You could then give a lower taxed eligible dividend from that portion of income.
+At the same time, it was possible to have that eligible dividend dispersal to trigger the ability to a give tax-free dividend from the Refundable Dividend Tax On Hand (RDTOH) account of the CCPC resulting in an overall lower tax-rate.

 Good News – this is much better for most than the original proposal